 Elrod is a parody of both Elric and Foghorn Leghorn.
 It's unclear whether Sim actually likes Elric, but he has a very high opinion of Foghorn and considers his cartoons to be some of the very best Looney Tunes shorts.

-Cerebus gets smashed whenever he can, and can knock back prodigious amounts of booze, such as drinking whiskey out of full brandy sniftersnote that's at least double the capacity of the standard highball glass and scotch out of buckets.
+Cerebus gets smashed whenever he can, and can knock back prodigious amounts of booze.
+In one scene in High Society, he pours himself a brandy snifter full of whiskeynote as in, the kind that can hold at least a pint of liquid, if not more and in Guys, he's apparently acquainted with drinking scotch by the bucketful.
 In the early issues, this was usually played for laughs, but by the time Guys came around, the alcohol-based comedy is balanced by playing all the consequences of Cerebus' boozing much more seriously.
 For instance, Cerebus has to deal with the aftermath of very rude things he says about Bear while drunk, and in the middle of a booze pass-out, he tells "Dave" that he just wanted to die.

 Cirinist society actually enables this trope; unmarried men tend to be sequestered in bars because the state provides free room and board for them and all the alcohol they can handle.
 The thought process is that they will either get tired of that lifestyle, shape up, and leave to find a wife, or eventually drink themselves to death.
 Guys is set in a bar and deals with this concept in multiple fashions.